sbukharov/GettingRoute/README.md

-# starter-route66
+# Routing Practice WebApp

-Starter project for COMP4711 lab 4, fall 2017
+Practice project made to explore and practice some of the controller strategies and routing techniques for CodeIgniter.
+Created as part of COMP4711 course at BCIT, Fall 2017